tweag/python-monorepo-example/content/blog/2021-01-29-ghc-perf-internship.md

 on Earth) and then review all collected applications; we hope to be able to update applicants on their status within days.
 The internship can start any time after the offer is made, subject to mutual availability.
 Internships typically last 12 weeks, although there may be some flexibility here.
+If you have any questions, feel free to [email me directly](mailto:richard.eisenberg@tweag.io).
 Please do [apply][application]!